mlcommons/modelgauge/docs/tutorial_suts.md

     self.api_key = api_key.value
 ```

-As we are defining a custom `__init__` the `@record_init` decorator is needed to ensure someone can reconstruct your SUT using the same arguments as previous run.
+Because we are defining a custom `__init__`, the `@record_init` decorator is needed to ensure someone can reconstruct your SUT using the same arguments as previous run.
 This recording will automatically strip out the secret value, and leave only the `DemoApiKey` class itself.

-The `.value` property has the `str` secret itself, so we can pass that to our API: `RandomWordsClient(api_key=self.api_key)`.
+The `.value` property on `RequiredSecret` returns the `str` secret itself, so we can pass that to our API: `RandomWordsClient(api_key=self.api_key)`.

-Finally, when we register an instance of the SUT, we need to specify what secret we need:
+Finally, when we register an instance of the SUT, we need to specify which secret we need:

 ```py
 SUTS.register("demo_random_words", DemoRandomWords, InjectSecret(DemoApiKey))